saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 18. **Publish** the test.

 19. From the Test list, **Run** the test without any environment.

     This time the test will pass, so you will get the email notification that resolves the incident with `staging` tag in the subject.

 20. Select the `production` environment.

 21. **Run** the test.

     The test will pass again and you will get the email notification that resolves the incident with `production` tag in the subject.

-:::note
+:::note Schedule with Environments
 In the example, we run the test manually but it works in the same way when you schedule it:

 - Add one schedule without adding any variable in the override section: in this way, it will be executed with `staging` value as environment.
-- Add one schedule adding `env` as key and `production` as value in the override section: in this way, the test will be executed with `production` value as environment.
+- In the Override section, add one schedule adding `env` as key and `production` as value: in this way, the test will be executed with `production` value as environment.
   :::

 ## Disabling Email Notifications

-A second use case with the **Fact** is disabling email notifications for the test:
+The **Fact** component is also useful for disabling email notifications:

 ```yaml
   - id: fact